Get in Touch (508) 480-8202

 One of the hallmarks of nearly all social media platforms is that anyone can create an account and a profile through which they post content.
 Those profiles, though, provide a layer of anonymity for the user.
 Breaking that shield of anonymity can be difficult on some sites, especially those that value the purported privacy of their userbase over the legitimate concerns of businesses who are trying to stamp out incorrect information about their products and services.

 Holding the social media platform accountable for the libelous content that has been posted on its site is difficult, too.
-Section 230 of the federal Communications Decency Act protects social media companies from liability for content posted by their users.
+Section 230 of the federal Communications Decency Act protects social media companies from liability for content posted by their users, effectively shielding the platform from repercussions caused by their users.

 Protecting Your Brand, Both Inside and Outside the Courtroom